jaymierosen/HY_SVG_Workshop/README.md

-# SVG Animations Workshop
+# SVG Animation Workshop

-SVG Animations Workshop slides, notes and exercises.
+SVG Animation Workshop slides, notes and exercises.
 This is a 1-Day workshop delivered at HackerYou.

 ## Slides
 Slides are available for viewing at `slides/index.html`